HornyPriest/EVSE-Dinamics/README.md

 | responseSH           | RAPI response from EVSE (String)                | EVSEs RAPI response for SH - set cHarge limit to kWh (details on: https://github.com/OpenEVSE/open_evse/blob/stable/firmware/open_evse/rapi_proc.h)          |
 | rapi_response        | RAPI response from EVSE (String)                | EVSEs RAPI response for rapi_request (details on: https://github.com/OpenEVSE/open_evse/blob/stable/firmware/open_evse/rapi_proc.h)                          |

+## ResponseDataFormat

+Responses that contain more that one variable are in JSON format.
+Variable names are shortened to save space for more useful informations.
+Glossary of JSON variables:
+B = breakers
+MAXC = max allowed charging current
+MINC = min allowed charging current
+C = CT sensors calibration value
+P&C = plug and charge setting
+NWPC = no wan plug and charge (if no internet connection --> turn on plug and charge) NA = negative amperage (device expect negative amperage in case user is producing more electricity then he/she consumes) A = allows Implera to change MAXC and MINC settings
+AU = auto update
+LCD = LCD enabled or disabled
+TFO = not charging timers factor (to lower communications when charging is not active) CTE = which CTs are enabled
+DA = dynamic or static power mode

 ## Issues

-- Timers might need to be additionally calibrated
+- Timers might need to be additionally calibrated in some cases
-- Restart when paused because too little current is available
+- Restart when paused because too little current is available is not happening
-- Negative amperage expectation is not tested enough
+- Negative amperage expectation is not tested enough, might not work
-- WiFi reconnection sometimes does not always reconnect fast enough (timers)
+- WiFi reconnection sometimes does not always reconnect fast enough (timers?!)
 - Ports must be opened for MQTT[31883] and auto update[80] features